Overslaan naar belangrijkste inhoud

 1. Offer omnichannel support to reach customers where they are

-Omnichannel support is an excellent tool for customer retention.
+Omnichannel support—and, by extension, omnichannel customer service—is an excellent tool for customer retention.
 It allows agents to access contextual information about clients across various platforms to curate highly personalized experiences.

 Aside from the ability to execute conversational sales and support strategies, it also creates a better CX for clientele.
 When businesses offer omnichannel support, customers can chat with a person on the platform of their choice and receive faster resolutions.